 Core management programs with courses in Marketing, Finance, Management, Operations, Modeling and available engineering electives (not just software but industrial engineering, nanotechnology etc).
 Typically, prepare candidates for consulting, business analysis in any engineering related work function.
 Duke’s MEM program is leading in this category.
 Look at their electives to get a sense of the course offering.
 The incoming student profile at Duke's MEM is widely spread among various engineering majors.

-More like MEM for IT, so focusing on IT electives such as data mining, AI, networking etc. One might think of it as a less competitive version of MBA specializing in IS (but then, less reputed than an MBA too).
+MS in Management Information Systems degree programs provide more focus in the field of technology management. more like MEM for IT, so focusing on IT electives such as data mining, AI, networking etc. One might think of it as a less competitive version of MBA specializing in IS (but then, less reputed than an MBA too).
 Expect roles such as system analysts, data analysts, systems engineer, database admin after this.

 These are other variations of MEM and MIS programs.
 You will find some more such as MSTM, MSEM offered with various names in different schools.
 Before you decide which one to apply to, take a good look at the curriculum to ensure it suits your background and goals.